 A snapshot of a file system is a logical, point-in-time, read-only, copy of all files.
 It’s not really a complete copy.
 Instead, the file system keeps track of files that are changed or deleted after the snapshot was made.
 By definition, all snapshots are read-only, meaning you cannot delete a file from a snapshot.
 Restoring a file from a snapshot is as simple as copying the file back to your working directory/folder.

-On CRSP, all snapshots are labelled by date and time.
+On CRSP, all snapshots are labeled by date and time.
 The timezone is GMT (Greenwich Mean Time).
 Snapshots are point-in-time copies of the CRSP file system.
 Snapshots are taken

 Not really.
 Backups are generally thought of as historical copies of files and users could go to a backup to recover a file from many months ago.
 Snapshots provide some safety against the common "accidentally deleted" use case.
 Files created and deleted in the same time interval between two snapshots are not recorded in any snapshot and have no recovery.
 CRSP does not keep historical backups of data.
-Files that were deleted more than 7 days ago are gone forever.
+Files that were deleted more than 8 weeks ago are gone forever.

 Due to the way the underlying filesystem (GPFS) is architected, you must first navigate to the "top level" of the CRSP file system and then navigate downwards to the correct snapshot folder to find your system.